PerNilsson360/jstr/README.md

 In the above XPath expression we have two steps separated by the '/' character.
 Looking at the grammar in [2] we can see that a non abbreviated step contains an axis name and a node test separated by "::".
-The attribute axis and the namspace axis are not supported for obvious reasons.
-And node names and the wild card '*' are the only supported node tests.
+The "attribute" axis and the "namspace" axis are not supported for obvious reasons.
+Also node names and the wild card '*' are the only supported node tests.
 The following illustrates the wild chard node test.